 THE ORIGINAL EAST CALGARY

 Fort Calgary is also located in the East Village.
 The oldest building in the city remains in its original location.
 It is in the first East Calgary, located on the other side of the river.
-The Hunt House is a tiny log cabin built around between 1876 and 1881.
+The Hunt House is a tiny log cabin built around 1876 and 1881.
 It is located between the bridges for heavy and active transportation.
 It is also behind the more prominent Deane House.

 The first person to live there was likely a Métis interpreter for the HBC.
 We know the last resident was William Hunt.
 He was a local rail worker.
 He lived there for decades until he died in the mid-1970s.